brandur/sorg/content/passages-drafts/001-portland.md

 ### The trail of ten falls (#ten-falls)

-Before the wedding we'd done a little urban hike to see the Stone House and the Pittock Mansion, but nothing substantial.
-Andrée and Simon had rented a car, and invited us to go on a day hike with them along the [Trail of Ten Falls][ten-falls] in Silver Falls State Park (Oregon's largest).
+Before the wedding we'd done a little urban hike to see the Stone House and the epic view of Mount Hood and downtown Portland from the Pittock Mansion, but nothing substantial.
+As luck would have it though, our friends Andrée and Simon, who had rented a car, invited us to come along with them for a day hike along the [Trail of Ten Falls][ten-falls] in Silver Falls State Park (Oregon's largest state park at over 9,000 acres).

 In terms of visible natural beauty on a per mile basis, this hike is one of the best that you'll ever find.
-The falls vary wildly in size, but there are ten of them, and the largest have a dreamy Middle-Earthian quality as they pour from tall cliffs into quiet mountain streams.
+The falls vary wildly in size, but there are ten of them, and the largest have a dreamy Middle-Earthian quality as they pour from tall cliffs into tranquil mountain streams.

 ![Waterfall](/assets/passages/001-portland/L1010633@2x.jpg)

-After the trip, we stopped off for some much needed beers in Salem, Oregon's capital a little southwest of Portland at SAW (Salem Ale Works).
+After the trip, we stopped off for some much needed beers in Salem, the capital of Oregon which is located a little southwest of Portland.
+This penultimate destination was called Salem Ale Works (SAW), and our Bay Area instincts couldn't comprehend that we were paying so little for beer this good.
+Back in Portland we did one final stop at 10 Barrel Brewing before saying our goodbyes and going to pack our bags.

 ![Waterfall](/assets/passages/001-portland/L1010739@2x.jpg)

 ## Flyknit (#flyknit)

-Nike's Flyknit technology is one of my favorite products of any kind that I've bought in the last two years.
-As someone who is too hot pretty much anytime they're moving, I'm always looking for ways to stay cooler.
-Flyknit runners are the most breathable that I've ever used, and the best looking.
+Nike's Flyknit technology is one of my favorite products of the last few years.
+I'm the type of person who's too hot 90 seconds into doing anything even remotely physical (walking, biking, running, cleaning, etc.), and am always on the lookout for ways to stay cooler.

-An optimization that I've really liked is that I just wear them all the time.
-When I travel there's no need to pack a separate set of running shoes -- I just use the Flyknits that I'm already wearing.
+Flyknit shoes are the answer for me.
+Their woven fabric may not be very good for waterproofness, but they're unbeatable when it comes to breathability.
+With their built-in eclectic designs and scintillating colors, they also look great, and I say that as someone who's never thought that about a shoe before.

+A travel trick that I've really taken to heart is to just wear my Flyknit running shoes all the time.
+When I got somewhere, I don't take any footwear beyond what I have on my feet, and save a proportional amount of space in my luggage.
+Although not appropriate for every possible situation, they've got me covered for urban walking, running, and short to medium length hikes.

+(And I should probably point out at this point that no, Nike did not sponsor this newsletter.)

 ## Go – love it and hate it (#go)

+And now a brief note on software.
 Like my website, this newsletter is built and sent by a custom [Go][go] executable (I talk a little more about the [technical details here][newsletter]).
-This might sound a little crazy to an experienced engineer -- software is in a constant state of erosion, and a program that you write today is likely to be a maintenance nightmare five years from now.
+This might sound a little crazy to a veteran engineer -- software is in a constant state of erosion, and building custom single use software is a like building a self-imposed personal maintenance nightmare, but so far my results with Go have been good.

-Go has a lot of problems -- a deep natural aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting "juvenile" -- and yet I've still found it to be pleasurable and painless to work with.
-Compared to the dynamic languages (Ruby, Python, JavaScript, etc.) I like that the code I write keeps working, and even compared to my other favorite right now, [Rust][rust], I like how I'm not chasing a moving target.
-The code I write today is still best practice a year from now, and my dependencies don't all require the language's nightly channel.
+The language has a lot of problems -- a deep natural aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting "juvenile" -- and yet I still find it to be pleasurable and painless to work with.
+Compared to the dynamic languages (Ruby, Python, JavaScript, etc.) I like that the code I write isn't so prone to rot, and even compared to my other favorite right now, [Rust][rust], it's relaxing not having to chase a target that never seems to stop moving.
+The code I write today is still best practice a year from now, and my dependencies aren't all pinned to special compiler pragmas and the nightly release channel.

-Go has by far the best (fastest and most problem-free) edit-compile-debug loop of any language, I'm able to find a native library for any task that I want to accomplish (everything from CSS inlining to image resizing -- it's so nice not to be constantly staring at C extension build failures like in Ruby), and the language's stability is amazing -- I'd bet that this project would still compile on the Go toolchain released ten years from now.
+Go has by far the best (fastest and most problem-free) edit-compile-debug loop of any language, bar none.
+I'm able to find a native library for any task that I want to accomplish -- everything from CSS inlining to image resizing, and it's nice not having to troubleshoot build failures for C extensions like in Ruby.
+Lastly, the language's stability is amazing.
+I'd bet that this project will still compile on modern Go ten years from now.
 I often say that I don't know what the right answer in technology is, but there's no doubt that Go's a good one.

 [go]: https://golang.org/
 [ito]: https://en.wikipedia.org/wiki/Hideaki_It%C5%8D